-The way in which medical devices are being regulated in the UK has now changed.
-From the 1st January, a new medical device regulation was introduced by the UK Government in line with the end of the Brexit transition period.
+The medical device regulations in the UK have now changed.
+From the 1st of January 2021, a new medical device regulation was introduced by the UK Government in line with the end of the Brexit transition period.

 The new regulation includes a number of changes to medical device manufacturing in 2021.
 The Medicines and Healthcare products Regulatory Agency (MHRA) will now be responsible for the UK medical device marketing, previously undertaken through the EU system.

 The Government has provided guidance on how the UK system will now operate which covers certifying devices, conformity marking devices and registering devices.